SlumberDemon/SlEepy/README.md

 # SlEepy
-SlEepy the general purpose discord bot
+SlEepy the moderation and utlity bot